Saibot2012/long-exposure-fusion/README.md

 If `--align` is set, we use [LightGlue](https://github.com/cvg/LightGlue) with [DISK](https://arxiv.org/abs/2006.13566) as feature extraciton method to compute a transformation that maps each frame onto the reference frame.
 Then, frames with a large enough overlap with the reference frame are cropped onto the largest common rectangle between the aligned frames using [lir](https://github.com/OpenStitching/lir).

+This is implemented in `src/pipeline/align_images.py`.

 ### Interpolate

 If the framerate of our input sequence is too low, objects might jump too far between frames.
 This may lead to visible artifacts in our final fusion.

 If `--interpolate <multi>` is set, we use [Practical-RIFE](https://github.com/hzwer/Practical-RIFE) to interpolate intermediate frames, which augments the framerate of our input by a factor of `<multi>`.

 This is a costly step and should only be done when necessary.
+It is implemented in `src/pipeline/interpolate_images.py`.

 ### Segment